Skip to content

 Google — Sign-InYour Google account identifier and your email and name.United StatesAuthenticates you without us seeing a password.Per Google's policy.No.

-OpenAI — Embeddings & TTSMemory snippets (for embeddings) and AI-generated reflection text (for text-to-speech).
-Never your raw entries or chat messages.United Statestext-embedding-3-small produces vectors used for memory search; gpt-4o-mini-tts produces audio playback for reflections.Up to 30 days under OpenAI's commercial API abuse-monitoring policy, then deleted.No — commercial API terms prohibit training on customer data.
+OpenAI — Embeddings, TTS & fallback transcriptionYour chat messages, short summaries/excerpts of your entries, and extracted memory snippets (for embeddings used in memory search); AI-generated reflection text (for text-to-speech); and — only if on-device transcription fails — the audio recording for that entry (for fallback transcription).
+OpenAI does not generate your reflections or chat, and does not receive the full text of your journal entries (only short summaries/excerpts).United Statestext-embedding-3-small produces vectors used for memory search; gpt-4o-mini-tts produces audio playback for reflections; whisper-1 provides backup transcription when on-device speech-to-text fails.Up to 30 days under OpenAI's commercial API abuse-monitoring policy, then deleted.No — commercial API terms prohibit training on customer data.

 ResendRecipient email address, subject line, and email body for transactional messages (deletion confirmations, beta-feedback acknowledgements).United StatesSends transactional email from noreply@belongjournal.ai.
 No marketing tracking pixels.Send logs retained for proof of delivery; per Resend's policy.No.